TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Mac Commands/Package Managment/Mac - Install Homebrew Package Manager.md

 #v1.2 12/01/2017 - Opt out of brew analytics, thanks Geo for finding this
 #v1.3 10/10/2019 - For use in JumpCloud Commands Gallery

 # Set the Default Admin account used to manage Homebrew
 useris="defaultadmin"

+## Do Not Modify Below ##

+## Checks to see if we can move forward with the install

 # Default Admin user needs to exist for this script to function
 if [[ ! -d /Users/$useris ]]; then